Investing in technology – a battle of good and evil

 How these questions affect our decisions about investing in technology

 However, in a world more focused on ESG factors, we will have to ensure we’re making the right investment decisions and by providing capital to the ‘good’ technology companies, we can all build a better future.
+You can read more about some of the technology underpinning the ESG themes shaping our future here.

 What technology to invest in - the acceptable face of tech investing